ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.11.1**

+- Added unlock achievements to Macho Moustache (+Villainous Visage), Old War Lidar, Unstable Klein Bottle, Defibrillator, Pinball Wizard, Spacetime Skein, Lodestone, and Quantum Recombobulator.
+- Added a config to disable self-proc on Triskellion Brooch (self-proc is allowed by default).
+- Fixed Quantum Recombobulator being usable twice on the same object if it recombobulates into a multishop.
+- Artifact of Safekeeping:
+	- Added a config option controlling what to display in chat when an item is taken (specific item name, item tier only, vague "something was taken", or nothing).
+	- Now has a configurable announcement for items dropped when the boss dies (item tier counts, total item count, or nothing).
+- All unlock achievement icons now display with the correct background (instead of no background).
+- Updated TILER2 dependency to 6.3.0.

 **1.11.0** *The Science!
 Update, Part 2*